fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 * [ ] Check that `^T` can be changed to `'T` with staticness inferred in all situations we care about and ad testing for these

+* [ ] Consider the cases where we create delegates to IWSAM-constrained target methods